Clean Energy Transitions Programme

 Brazil has one of the cleanest electricity systems in the world, with renewable sources (primarily hydropower) making up almost three-quarters of its generation mix.
 It is also the largest energy player in Latin America, making up almost one-third of energy production and almost half of total final consumption in the region.
 With the right policies and investments, CO2 emissions could be almost halved by 2040.

-Under the CETP, IEA is working with Brazil on supporting the development and review of the national energy efficiency action plan, as well work related to renewable energy deployment.
+Under the CETP, IEA is working with Brazil on supporting the development and review of the national energy efficiency action plan, as well as work related to renewable energy deployment.